 It proved to be such a joyful and stimulating experience, helping businesses to grow and show themselves in their best possible light, both online and offline.
 During this time my company also developed Dorset Food & Drink, Dorset Chamber, Silicon South, We are Weymouth, Dorset EMC and various other business networking related websites, which gave me great insight in how to effectively market groups of businesses under a unified brand.

-We now already enjoy millions of views in Google Maps and Search, 45,000+ checkins on our Facebook page (2,600+ likes) and almost 900 followers (and growing) on Instagram without any paid promotion whatsoever – just hard work, dedication and a good dose of experience.
+We now already enjoy millions of views in Google Maps and Search, 55,000+ checkins on our Facebook page (3,000+ likes) and over 1,200 followers (and growing) on Instagram without any paid promotion whatsoever – just hard work, dedication and a good dose of experience.
 It’s been a real challenge to say the least – especially with a young child off school and at home most days for that entire period.
 However, like many others, we learnt to adjust to work and life somehow!

 We can also celebrate the fact that now everyone checking in to Sandbanks and Sandbanks Beach via Facebook and Google do so through our brand.
 They interact with our brand before, during and after their visit.
 The main purpose for us with all of this is to try and unite all of the local businesses under one attractive and unifying brand, by which everybody can benefit.